 A Letter from Erica

 Kitchen Mouse officially began in the spring of 2012 as a small catering operation out of my home.
-It quickly grew, and I employed the help of friends, family--really anyone available.
-By the time fall rolled around, I was searching for a much needed storefront and commercial kitchen to expand into.
+As I grew I employed the help of any friend or family member available.
+By the time fall rolled around, I was looking to expand into a much needed storefront and commercial kitchen.
 When I saw 5904 Figueroa, a defunct check-cashing operation that would soon be our Highland Park home, I was instantly drawn to it.
 The high ceilings and long narrow shape brought me back to the New York City cafes of my childhood.

 Growing up in Westchester County, just north of Manhattan, I was exposed early and often to good food.
 My parents were both serious home cooks; our kitchen had a garland range, professional convection ovens, and a salamander.
 I imitated what I saw, playing “cooking show” and making cheese souffles out of “The Joy of Cooking.”
 My parents owned a recording studio in Hell’s Kitchen, and I grew up eating at iconic New York restaurants like Shopsin’s and marveling at all the “restaurants with high ceilings,” as I used to call them.
 The strongest memories I have are tied to meals, and I’m happiest when I’m eating and cooking.

 My mom was my favorite person to eat and cook with, and in 2008 she passed away suddenly.
-She was a harsh food critic, but when she loved something, she loved it.
-When she recommended a restaurant or dish, you knew it was going to be fantastic.
-Before she died, she told me about “the best pizza she’d ever had,” at a restaurant in Providence, Rhode Island, called “al Forno.”
-It took me 8 years, but when I finally made it there, it was indeed the best pizza I had ever had-and I’d spent a summer in Italy.
+She was a harsh food critic, but when she recommended a restaurant or dish, you knew it was going to be great.
+She once told me about “the best pizza she’d ever had,” at a restaurant in Providence, Rhode Island, called “al Forno.”
+It took me 8 years, but when I finally made it there it was even better than I imagined.

 Why Kitchen Mouse?